sachinsfo/pomodoro_timer/README.md

 - Use slider to increase or decrease the timer font-size

 2. Adding an activity - Single timer
-- Choose a dropdown of timer type, enter minutes and click Add
+- Choose a timer type from the dropdown, enter minutes and click Add
 - This will add a new timer to the activity (Timer list)
 - Click 'Load Activity' to load the timer into the main timer
 - Click 'Start' and 'Stop' to manage the timer

 3. Adding an activity - Multiple timers
-- Choose a dropdown of timer type, enter minutes and click Add
+- Choose a timer type from the dropdown, enter minutes and click Add
 - Repeat this as many time as you like
-- This will add a new timers to the activity (Timer list)
+- This will add new timers to the activity (Timer list)
 - Click 'Load Activity' to load all the timers into the main timer
 - Click 'Start' and 'Stop' to manage the timers